Ongjingkai/Newsite/mdexample.md

 ## Images can be placed down too!
 ![image info](image/img_20210314_192936.jpg)
-There is a lot more functions avaliable and you could use websites such as [Markdown Live Preview](https://markdownlivepreview.com/).
+There is a lot more functions available and you could use websites such as [Markdown Live Preview](https://markdownlivepreview.com/).

 but overall needing to learn a new language just for a simple website is going to be a huge pain and I would rather go back to using HTML.
 still here are some reasons why using markdown is good: [Markdown guide](https://www.markdownguide.org/getting-started/)